 Myth or Fact: Saliva Heals Wounds

 Healing your wounds with spit?
 As unlikely as it sounds, scientific evidence suggests that dog and even human saliva has some antibacterial and antimicrobial properties.
 Dog saliva is even slightly bactericidal against E. coli and Streptococcus canis.
 However, the key word in this research is “slightly.”
-Modern medicine has far surpassed saliva in terms of effectiveness, with veterinary products like Vetericyn Plus providing a better alternative.
+Modern medicine has far surpassed saliva in terms of effectiveness, with veterinary antiseptic products providing a better alternative.

 Wound Licking Harms More Than It Helps

 Licking might offer some protection against certain bacteria, but there are serious drawbacks to letting your dog lick his wounds.
 Excessive licking can lead to irritation, paving the way for hot spots, infections, and potential self-mutilation.
 Licking and chewing can also slow healing by reopening wounds.
 Surgery sites are especially dangerous for dogs to lick, as licking can break down sutures and reopen the site, necessitating a trip back to the veterinarian.
 Closure of reopened surgical wounds is often more intricate than initial clean wound closures.
 That is why surgeons send their canine patients home with Elizabethan collars to wear the entire time sutures are in place or until the wound is completely healed (i.e. 10-14 days).

 Instead of letting your dog lick his own wounds, stock your canine first aid kit with wound care products.
 Any deep penetrating wound should be seen by a veterinarian ASAP, but smaller lacerations and abrasions should be washed with soapy water, thoroughly rinsed, then patted dry.
 Over-the-counter antiseptic sprays or washes can help treat small scrapes and cuts at home, or be used for follow-up care for larger wounds with your veterinarian’s approval.